nielsenjared/nielsenjared.github.io/content/blog/javascript-data-structures-stack/index.md

 * Stacks are useful when we want the constraints of LIFO, such as backtracking

-## Stack Data Structure in JavaScript
+## Stack Data Structures in JavaScript

 Unless you’ve got a lot of interviews on your calendar, it’s not every day that you’ll _consciously_ implement a stack.
 But as a JavaScript developer, an understanding of stacks will help you understand how JavaScript itself works.

 Let's implement a stack!

-We can simply implement a stack using and Array and its built-in methods:
+We can simply implement a stack using an Array and its built-in methods:

 ```js
 const stack = [];